dmorris0/python_intro/Docs/Chapter_04_Strings_and_Indexing.md

 ___
 ## Exercises

-The following exercises use this string
+The following exercises use the string variable:
 ```python
 >>> alphabet = "abcdefghijklmnopqrstuvwxyz"
 ```
+Copy and paste this into your Python environment.
+Then do the following using the `alphabet` variable:

 1. Write an expression that returns every third element of the alphabet starting with the letter `c`
 2. Write an expression that reverses the alphabet and returns every other letter starting with `z`
 3. Write an expression that returns the last 10 letters in upper case